International Relations Degree Program

 The degree includes 12 courses, with at least three taken on campus.

 - Get started.
-You begin by completing three admission courses from the program curriculum.
+You begin by completing three degree courses from the program curriculum.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student

 - Apply to the program.
 While you are completing your third degree course, you submit the application.
 We have application cycles in the fall, spring, and summer.